io-gui/io/.github/CONTRIBUTING.md

       yarn && yarn dev

-* Configure static file server to serve files.
+* Configure static file server to serve files from `io` directory.

 ## Next Steps

-You can build the files with:
+You can build io-gui and bundle it into a single file with:

       yarn build

-Details of what exactly is being executed with the command above you can find within file [package.json](https://github.com/io-gui/io/blob/main/package.json).
-You can see there that before we build the files with the mentioned [yarn](https://yarnpkg.com/) command we delete the old files (if they are present).
-If you just want to clean the old build files you can do it with:
+Details of what exactly is being executed with the `build` script can be found in [package.json](https://github.com/io-gui/io/blob/main/package.json).

-      yarn clean

-You can create documentation with:
+You can generate documentation with:

       yarn docs

-You can check the code with:
+You can check if the code complies with linting rules by running:

       yarn lint

-While writing the code it is often useful to check the code, clean build files, and watch input files.
-You can do that with:

-      yarn dev

 ## Advices